brainframe-me/dynamodb-titan/README.md

 # CONNECTING TO VAGRANT VIA SSH

-After doing a "vagrant up" you should have a fully working ubuntu instance up and running, which has the docker environment installed
+After doing a "vagrant up" you should have a fully working ubuntu instance up and running, which has the docker environment installed.
 In case you want to modify and or build your own docker for internal usage based on this code, you will need to log into this vagrant host via for example putty.
 To do this you need to do the following:

-- Download putty and puttygen (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
+- Download putty.exe and puttygen.exe (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

 - After "vagrant up" command your root project will contain a folder ".vargrant/machines/default/virtualbox/"